-This article applies to Suitcase Fusion 7 (version 18) and later.
+This article applies to all versions of Suitcase Fusion.

 Why should I set up exclusions for Suitcase Fusion?